 Scholarships shall be awarded to students on the basis of the overall quality of the application package, scholastic merit, quality of the research proposed, and financial need, without bias as to gender, age, ethnic origin, religion, or state or nation of home residence or citizenship.
 Favorable consideration will be given to applicants who show how the research will contribute to the public welfare.

-To be eligable, students must be enrolled in courses or in research instruction credit during the award period.
+To be eligible, students must be enrolled in courses or in research instruction credit during the award period.
 International students must provide documentation of their lawful presence in the US.
-Please see CSU’s Student Financial Services for more dicussion on scholarship eligibility requirements.
+Please see CSU’s Student Financial Services for more discussion on scholarship eligibility requirements.

-Applications must be submitted by email to Jessica Hunter, Natural Resource Ecology Laboratory, Natural Environmental Sciences Building, 1499 Campus Delivery.
+Applications must be submitted by email to Lauren Ackein, Natural Resource Ecology Laboratory, Natural Environmental Sciences Building, 1499 Campus Delivery.
 Scholarships are awarded annually in the Fall semester.